our Better Nature Home

 • And last, but not least, they should be sturdy and rugged to handle any bumps they might encounter in the field.

 There are many brands of binoculars to choose from but now that you have some knowledge of what to be looking for, your task should be easier.
-One brand that it might be worth looking at is the Nikon Monarch 8 X 42 ATB Binocular.
-It has all of the features that I mentioned, is in a medium price range and would be a good choice for birders.
 Good luck!

-Stephanie Trementozzi is the publisher of www.always-outdoors.com, a website devoted to outdoor products like family tents and birding binoculars. binoculars.
+Stephanie Trementozzi is the publisher of www.always-outdoors.com.
 She resides in Culpeper, VA where she enjoys the great outdoors.

 Related Our Better Nature articles: